What to Do If Your A-Race Is Cancelled or Postponed

 4. Avoid Burnout

-- A structured recovery phase can help refresh motivation and prevent overtraining.
+A short recovery phase can restore motivation and prevent overtraining

 5. Find a Positive Perspective

-- Join a different event, virtual challenge, or club activity.
+Join a different race, virtual challenge, or club event

 Key Takeaway

-Copyright MyProCoach™ Ltd © February 2021.
+Copyright MyProCoach® Ltd © February 2021.
 All rights reserved.

 Comments